-I’m a new parent to Belgrave, with my daughter recently starting in reception.
-I am however, no stranger to the education environment, having over ten years teaching experience in a large secondary school.
+I am a parent of two girls who are thoroughly enjoying their time at Belgrave.
+I am also no stranger to the education environment, having over ten years teaching experience in a large secondary school.
 It is my belief that all pupils should be confident in their academic abilities with good self-esteem that enables them to contribute to the school and wider community.
-Moreover, pupils must enjoy school and as a parent governor these are the views that I would want to represent.
-To the position, I would offer my experience of the secondary school transition process, academic monitoring and pastoral care.
+Moreover, pupils must enjoy school and as a parent governor these are the views that I represent.
+I bring my experience of the secondary school transition process, academic monitoring and pastoral care.

 I currently have two daughters at Belgrave Primary School.
 I am a qualified Chartered Accountant with years of experience in practice, commerce, industry and most recently, in education.
 I worked for the University of Chester Academies Trust (UCAT) several years ago as a contractor accountant for 6 months when it was in sound financial health, supporting the finance function of the primary schools in the Trust.
 This gave me a unique insight into primary schools from a funding, cash flow, budgeting and costs perspective.
 Since 2007, have been working as a tutor, firstly in professional education, training students across various professional accountancy qualifications, such as the ACCA and CIMA qualifications.
 I believe many of these insights are transferable to all echelons of education, including primary school education.

 Rev Neil Stacey